Life of the Virgin Contents Page Main Site Contents Page Home Page

 Photo:T.Marshall Virgin suckling the Christ Child,Beckley, Oxon.
 [80KB]

 Although some straightforward paintings of the Virgin and Child still remain in English churches, the Virgin actually suckling the Christ Child is very uncommon and only a few others are left.
 Two are now on the site, however, at Faversham and Belchamp Walter respectively.
 Another at Great Canfield in Essex is still to come.
 Eve, in a scene of Adam Delving and Eve Spinning, might also be suckling a baby at Bledlow.
-This painting of Eve doing so, painted on a pier in the south aisle, is surrounded by some odd details, and there are some attendant figures, one of them still visible, who may have been donors.
+This painting of Eve doing so, painted on a pier in the south aisle Lady chapel, is surrounded by some odd details - odd on the face of it, but explicable, I think.

-Above the Virgin and Child, and in a cusped, many-sided frame of their own, are some details evidently concerned with Judgement and damnation (detail, below right).
+Above the Virgin and Child, and in a cusped, many-sided frame of their own, are more details concerned with Judgement and damnation (detail, below right).

 ¹ Tristram 111, p.139